A-Al-Tamimi/Negotiating-Style-Assessment/README.md

 If you reference this assessment in academic, training, or published work, please cite:

-> Al-Tamimi, A.-K. (2026). *Negotiating Style Assessment* [Web application].
+> Al-Tamimi, A. (2026). *Negotiating Style Assessment* [Web application].
 Retrieved from https://negotiating-style-assessment.netlify.app/

 BibTeX: